-Tricare Prime Top Five Facts You Need to Know
+Five Tricare Prime Facts You Need to Know

-- Many ‘Flavors’ of Prime: Tricare Prime, Prime Remote, Prime Overseas, Remote Overseas, Young Adult Prime, and the US Family Health Plan all share the HMO-like feature.
+Many “Flavors” of Prime: Tricare Prime, Prime Remote, Prime Overseas, Remote Overseas, Young Adult Prime, and the US Family Health Plan all share HMO-like managed health care features.

 What is Tricare Prime?

 Tricare Prime is a military health care option that works like a health maintenance organization (HMO).
 HMOs are network-based options that provide health insurance coverage to beneficiaries using contracted providers.

 Tricare assigns you to a primary care manager (PCM) when you enroll in Prime or move to a new area.
 You’ll see your PCM for checkups and basic medical care.
 If you need specialized care, your PCM must write you a referral before Tricare will cover the charges.